 We believe it is important to promote the positive work of other organizations and to participate in their functions when the opportunity allows.
 When organizations contact us to pass along information about positive events and resources, we are happy to accommodate them.
 We also use social media to share information from groups and self-advocates around the world.
 Although we do a lot of work with individuals directly, this particular page focuses on group, agency or organization collaboration.

 Here are just a few of the groups, businesses and organizations we have either worked with, collaborated with or connected with in a positive way:

 - Autism Society of Oregon

 - Autism Speaks (support for our Autism and Scouting Leadership Training Program)

 - GRASP – Global and Regional Asperger Syndrome Partnership

 - US Autism and Asperger Association – World Conference in Portland, OR in 2017

 Autism or Disabilities Related Support Groups

-We have either presented to or participated in the following Vancouver, WA support groups:
+We have either presented to or partnered with in some way the following local support groups: